 It should be noted that the above items cover the basics, the essentials on your journey down the road of unprecedented comforts.
-In the world’s most luxurious bedroom you may also choose to spend your some of your boundless wealth on a chandelier, a Persian rug, Fine Art, an antique vanity, a meticulously hand carved armoire, one or more famous designer chairs, and more.
-Not to mention your custom closets, the fine clothing therein, and the beautiful bounty of finery that you could fill a master bathroom with.
+In the world’s most luxurious bedroom, you may also choose to spend some of your boundless wealth on a chandelier, a Persian rug, Fine Art, an antique vanity, a meticulously hand-carved armoire, one or more famous designer chairs, and more.
+Not to mention your custom closets; fine clothing therein, and the beautiful bounty of finery that you could fill a master bathroom with.
 First things first, as they say.

-But in terms of your hypothetical bedroom, as is, you’ve done quite well.
-At the end of the day, when glancing casually at the final bill, you’ve managed to invest a total $10,873,230 in your own comfort, sleep, and peace of mind.
+But in terms of your hypothetical bedroom, as-is, you’ve done quite well.
+At the end of the day, when glancing casually at the final bill, you’ve managed to invest a total of $10,873,230 in your comfort, sleep, and peace of mind.
 So all in all, money well spent.